 Stories from around the world await you in this class.
-Telling Tales enrolls you with your child(ren) in this class.
-Since the writing activities are flexible and you get to choose your own books, this class a perfect fit for a variety of ages, particularly for those kids in the Jot It Down or Partnership Writing phases.
+Elementary Writing: Telling Tales enrolls you with your child(ren) in this class.
+Since the writing activities are flexible and you get to choose your own books, this class is a perfect fit for a variety of ages, particularly for those kids in the Jot It Down or Partnership Writing phases.
 In this Family Class, you, the parent, will partner with your child to explore tall tales, ancient myths, and favorite legends as you uncover the common elements in these classic tales.
 Children this age benefit from a partner as they engage in original writing.
 Parents are invited to take over transcription and typing duties as needed and then post the results of all writing activities in the classroom.

-Not only will children read compelling stories and write about them in Telling Tales, they'll also hone their ability to tell stories aloud.
+Not only will children read compelling stories and write about them in Elementary Writing: Telling Tales, but they'll also hone their ability to tell stories aloud.
 The ability to narrate—recalling what the dog just did in the backyard, complaining about the unsatisfying end to a movie, or relating the perfect strategy to win a card game—is an important part of a child's development as a writer.
 Your family will be abuzz with chatter as you navigate the storytelling games and oral activities in this class.

 Families in this class will need to be stocked with myths and legends to read.
 You can use books you have on hand, or pick up an anthology at your local library or bookstore.
 It's especially fun to choose favorite stories or characters and read and compare various tellings.
 Here are some suggestions if you are looking for a place to start:

 A World Full of Animal Stories: 50 Folktales and Legends — Angela McAllister

 A Year Full of Stories: 52 Folktales and Legends from around the World — Angela McAllister

 Ashley Bryan's African Tales, Uh-Huh — Ashley Bryan